Justin-Insight/mymindteam.com/content/transform/_index.md

 ---
 title: Transform
-seo:
-  page_title:
-  meta_description: Transform the way you understand and work with your mind with the life-changing outcomes of Mind Team neurodivergent testing and treatment.
-  featured_image: /uploads/young-girl-on-computer-during-video-call-at-desk.jpg
-hero:
-  heading: Transform
-  image:
-    image_url:
-    image_alt:
 menu:
   main:
     weight: 3
   footer_primary:
     weight: 3
+seo:
+  page_title: Mind Team Transformations
+  meta_description: Transform the way you understand and work with your mind with the life-changing outcomes of Mind Team neurodivergent testing and treatment.
+  featured_image: young-girl-at-desk-during-video-call.jpg
 hero:
   heading: Mind Team <span class="underline underline--accent">transformations</span>.
   body: What can you expect to gain from Mind Team neurodivergent testing and treatment services?
-  # image: /uploads/young-girl-on-computer-during-video-call-at-desk.jpg
   image_url: young-girl-at-desk-during-video-call.jpg
   image_alt:
   button: